jitsi/docker-jitsi-meet/README.md

 If running in a LAN environment (as well as on the public Internet, via NAT) is a requirement, the ``DOCKER_HOST_ADDRESS`` should be set.
 This way, the Videobridge will advertise the IP address of the host running Docker instead of the internal IP address that Docker assigned it, thus making [ICE] succeed.
 If your users are coming in over the Internet (and not over LAN), this will likely be your public IP address.
-If this is not set up correctly, calls will crash when more than two users join a meeting.
+If this is not set up correctly, calls will fail when more than two users join a meeting.

 The public IP address is discovered via [STUN].
 STUN servers can be specified with the ``JVB_STUN_SERVERS`` option.
+For the STUN server provided by Jitsi use ```meet-jit-si-turnrelay.jitsi.net:443```.

 ## Build Instructions